Monday November 1, 2021

-Though all of our bodies run on the same basic chemicals, each person has a unique body chemistry, a certain mix of those chemicals that determines how their body works and reacts to substances.
-Because of this, there are a myriad of reasons why cannabis experiences differ from person to person, and subsequently, many possible reasons why you might not have gotten high when you first attempted it.
+Though all of our bodies run on the same basic chemicals, each person has a unique body chemistry.
+A certain balance of those chemicals determines how their body works and reacts to substances.
+Because of this, there is a myriad of reasons why cannabis experiences differ from person to person, and subsequently, many possible reasons why you might not have gotten high on your first attempted.

 Still, there are some commonalities among first experiences that may explain why some people don’t experience the typical high feeling, so it’s best to start there with your investigation.
 However, if none of these circumstances seem to be the case, it may be worthwhile to talk to your physician to see if there is another cause.